threefoldfoundation/info_cloud/src/p2p_cloud/cloud_architecture.md

 Learn more about TFT [here](threefold:token_home).

 ## The operating system: Zero-OS

 Zero-OS was built from scratch on a Linux Kernel to remove all the unnecessary complexity found on contemporary OS’s.
 Zero-OS supports a small number of primitives, and performs low-level functions natively.

 It delivers 3 primitive functions:

-- storage capacity compatible to any file system and format
+- Storage capacity compatible to any file system and format;
-- compute capacity in the form of highly-optimized containers
+- Compute capacity in the form of highly-optimized containers;
-- network capacity to run the network services
+- Network capacity to run the network services.

 There is no shell, local nor remote attached to Zero-OS.
 It does not allow for inbound network connections to happen.
 Also, given its shell-less nature, the people and organizations that run 3Nodes cannot issue any commands nor access its features.
 In that sense, Zero-OS enables a “zero people” (autonomous) Internet, meaning hackers cannot get in, while also eliminating human error from the paradigm.

 The compute, storage and network primitives can only be accessed via a 'Smart Contract for IT'.

 Learn more about Zero-OS [here](threefold:zos).

 ## The servers: 3Nodes